KrystianPlackowski/-A-Generic-Role-Playing-Game-UML/README.md

 orc->wield(new Brick());
 // an orc, wielding a brick
 orc->carry(new Socks());
-// an orc, wielding an brick, and carrying some socks orc = new HalfWit(orc);
+// an orc, wielding a brick, and carrying some socks orc = new HalfWit(orc);
-// a half-wit orc, wielding an brick, and carrying some socks orc->setName("John");
+// a half-wit orc, wielding a brick, and carrying some socks orc->setName("John");
-// John the half-wit orc, wielding an brick, and carrying some socks orc->wear(new PlateArmor());
+// John the half-wit orc, wielding a brick, and carrying some socks orc->wear(new PlateArmor());
-// John the half-wit orc, wielding an brick, wearing a plate armor, and carrying some socks orc->carry(new Socks());
+// John the half-wit orc, wielding a brick, wearing a plate armor, and carrying some socks orc->carry(new Socks());
-// John the half-wit orc, wielding an brick, wearing a plate armor, and carrying some socks and a severed hand orc->getSpeed();
+// John the half-wit orc, wielding a brick, wearing a plate armor, and carrying some socks and a severed hand orc->getSpeed();
 // (100)/(95+0.5+20+0.03+5) = 0.82966896208
 orc->getArmor();